Hari-Shankar-Karthik/cs108-webdev-new/README.md

 # cs108-webdev-project

 ## NOTE:
-- Make a new terminal command nodemon -g index.js which shows all the console.log info that I'm currently showing. nodemon index.js will not show this stuff in its final form.
+- NO: Make a new terminal command nodemon -g index.js which shows all the console.log info that I'm currently showing. nodemon index.js will not show this stuff in its final form.

-- ESSENTIAL: signup, error 404, quickchat, email chat
+- ESSENTIAL: email

 - Only allowed one 'find match' per session.

+- Change the matching alg. to damp down the chances of someone who has selected more boxes.
 - Subscription increases the chance of match.

-- Add a 'bio' section to each student's profile.
+- NO: Add a 'bio' section to each student's profile.

-- Add a likes and views statistic, and display it wherever.

-- Include data on branch (department) as well.
+- NO: Include data on branch (department) as well.

-- Change the matching alg. to damp down the chances of someone who has selected more boxes.

-- Make a page to show 'No match'.

-- Make an Error 404 page.

 ## Requirements: